leaflabs/libmaple/docs/source/arduino-compatibility.rst

 on :ref:`using arm-none-eabi-gcc <arm-gcc>` is available.

-The bitwidth of the processor means that the Maple can process 32-bit operations (like adding two 32-bit integers) in a single instruction, while an Arduino processor would have to split up large operations into several smaller ones.
+The bitwidth of the processor means that the Maple can process 32-bit operations (like adding or multiplying two 32-bit integers) in a single instruction, while an Arduino processor would have to split up large operations into several smaller ones.
 In a lot of cases 8-bit operations are plenty (integers 0-255, single characters of text, etc.), but if you're dealing with higher resolution data, the speed up could be significant.

 A trade-off is that code could be larger as well; program instructions and memory locations can be up to 32 bits each.
 However, removal of